 OPEN FOR REGISTRATION

 Regularly, the Flynn offers special workshops for teachers.
 If any are currently open for registration, they will be listed below.
 Since 2004, the Flynn Center has partnered with the Champlain Valley Educator Development Center to offer professional development workshops in the performing arts for teachers in Chittenden, Franklin, and Grand Isle counties.
 Open to all teachers, regardless of school location, these workshops are led by visiting artists performing at the Flynn, teaching artists on the Kennedy Center roster, and Flynn Center teaching artists.
 They are held in either local schools or in Flynn studios.
 A letter certifying attendance and outlining areas of applicability is provided to each workshop participant.
 For info about a year-long graduate course open to participants to take for no credits, see Graduate Courses.

 Led by Vermont Educators and Flynn Teaching Artists

-5th annual full-day conference of nine workshops highlighting model integrated arts lessons.
+6th annual full-day conference of nine workshops highlighting model integrated arts lessons.
 Designed for teachers of primary, intermediate, and middle school grades.
 Three different workshops will be led by classroom teachers and Flynn teaching artists of integrated lessons they created together and found especially successful with students.
-We will also be presenting In Search of Air by Flynn teaching artist Lida Winfield, a stunning, inspiring dance theater piece she created to explore her experiences growing up with dyslexia.
+We will have a featured keynote presenter, to be announced shortly.

 SCHEDULE OF EVENTS